 Many consider the transaction to be the first physical deal involving the digital currency.

 However, what Hanyecz could not have predicted was how Bitcoin would inflate in value.
-While his 10,000 coins were worth about £29 back in 2010, today they would be worth an astonishing £267.2million.
+While his 10,000 coins were worth about £29 back in 2010, today they would be worth an astonishing £267.2million as it is written on this bitcoin revolution review.

 In fact, Hanyecz himself has gone on to estimate that he spent around $3.7bn (£2.6bn) of Bitcoin on pizza before the currency exploded.